Website Mailing LIst Sign Up

 This activity can be used to help any students who are trying to solve a problem.
 This might be a problem more traditionally solved through visual means (art or design), or a problem that would benefit from sketching ideas down on paper, however abstract this may be.
 This activity is like a workout for students’ creative brains; actively pushing students to come up with lots of new ideas in rapid succession.
 This activity might not be easy, but ‘running out of ideas’ is usually an illusion.

-First ask students to take a letter-sized / A4 piece of paper and fold it twice one way and twice the other way (to end up with 16 squares).
-The goal is to generate 16 new ideas/drawings in 8 minutes (30 seconds x 16 squares).
+• Ask students to take a letter-sized or A4 sheet of paper and instruct them to fold it twice one way and twice the other way to create 16 equal squares.

-Continue this process until all 16 squares are filled.
+• Continue until all 16 squares are filled.

 DURATION